 Seasonal dynamics of hydrological parameters and seston concentration in the White Sea

 March is the coldest month with average temperature of -0.9±-0.3 °C in 0–10 m layer; August is the warmest one, the average temperature of 13.4±1.2 °C in the same layer, according to long-term data (Fig. 1).
 Maximal thermal stratification takes place in July and August, when temperature difference between layers 0–10 m and 10–25 m is 5.4 °C and 4.0 °C, correspondingly, and between 10–25 m and 25–65 m layers is 5.5 °C in July and 6.1 °C in August.
 Vertical homothermy is pronounced in April and November.
-The reverse stratification with a maximum of 2.0-°C difference is observed during winter, when deep layers are significantly warmer than surface waters.
+The reverse stratification with a maximum of 2.0 °C difference is observed during winter, when deep layers are significantly warmer than surface waters.
 The salinity varies in a small value range, the most expressed changes are observed in 0–10 m layer, when salinity changes from 21.8±1.5 psu in April (ice melting period) to 26.4±1.9 psu in November.
 In 25-65 m layer, the salinity changes are the least pronounced, from 27.4±1.4 psu in August to 28.3±1.3 psu in April.
 Additionally, six periods were defined for spring-early summer period (Table 3).

 Старая картинка